-The policies that promote financial inclusion targeting businesses aim to provide financial services to all firms - regardless of their size, age and other characteristics.
-They also specifically improve the access to finance for Micro, Small, and Medium Enterprises (MSMEs), as it is frequently identified as a barrier to their growth - particularly in emerging economies.
+Enhancing access to finance for Micro, Small and Medium Enterprises (MSMEs) is high on policy makers' agenda around the world, due to their role in the overall development and inclusive growth of nations.
 MSMEs are an important sector in the MENA region and have contributed immensely to the region's socio-economic development.
 As the largest employer in the region, MSMEs play a significant role in reducing unemployment rates and stimulating economic development and innovation.
 However, their viability and growth can be restricted by lack of access to credit and equity, which results in a less vibrant private sector (Ayadi et al., 2021).
+In particular, MSMEs in emerging economies identify access to finance as a key barrier to their growth.
 According to the SME Finance Forum, the MENA region has the highest proportion of MSME finance gap compared to potential demand, measured at 85%.
-Access to credit for MSMEs is limited by a number of factors, including: information asymmetries, as these enterprises are more opaque than large firms, and lack of collateral (Ayadi & Shaban, 2021; Barajas et al., 2020).
+Access to credit for MSMEs is limited by a number of factors, including information asymmetries, as these enterprises are more opaque than large firms, and lack of collateral (Ayadi & Shaban, 2021; Barajas et al., 2020).

-One of the key tools used by regulators and policy makers to enhance MSME financial inclusion is guarantee schemes.
+One of the key tools used by regulators and policy makers to enhance MSMEs' access to finance is guarantee schemes.
 These schemes act as mechanisms of risk transfer, under which a guarantor (the guarantee scheme) ensures the lender (financial institutions; mainly banks) against a proportion of the possible losses incurred when extending a loan.
 This helps banks overcome collateral and information asymmetry constraints.
 The role of Credit Guarantee Schemes (CGSs) became clear during the COVID-19 crisis, as governments in the region provided financial support to credit guarantee schemes, to channel them to sectors in need (Ayadi & Sha'ban, 2021).